DerMaddis/z2m_cli/README.md

 # z2m_cli
-A cli to control my lights.
+A cli to control my lights through firebase.

+(You should probably change the credFile-path in main.go)